We know gluten-free diets are popular for humans, but is grain-free food better for our dogs?

-- Grains and cereals – edible plant seeds like oats, barley, maize, rice and wheat.
-All rich sources of carbohydrates, energy, B vitamins and fibre.
+Edible plant seeds like oats, barley, maize, rice and wheat.
+All are rich sources of carbohydrates, energy, B vitamins and fibre.

 Can dogs eat grains?